tonyvu2508/ComfyUI-MultiGPU/README.md

 1. Using a local LLM (loaded on first GPU via llama.cpp) to take a text suggestion and craft an LTX Video promot
-2. Feeding the enhanced prompt to LTXVideo (loaded on second GPU) for video generation Requires appropriate LLM and LTXVideo models.
+2. Feeding the enhanced prompt to LTXVideo (loaded on second GPU) for video generation Requires appropriate LLM.
+Requires [ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF).

 ## Support